Communities can't recycle or trash disposable e-cigarettes. So what happens to them?

 “These are very insidious devices,” said Michael Garland, who directs the county’s environmental services.
 “They’re a fire risk and they’re certainly an environmental contaminant if not managed properly.”

 Elsewhere, the disposal process has become both costly and complicated.
-In New York City, for example, officials are seizing hundreds of thousands of banned vapes from local stores and spending about 85 cents each for disposal.
+In New York City, for example, officials are seizing hundreds of thousands of banned vapes from local stores and spending more than $1 each for disposal.

 HAZARDOUS WASTE